Bradenton, Florida: Transportation

 Bradenton is served by Sarasota-Bradenton International Airport and is connected to St. Petersburg by the Sunshine Skyway Bridge.
 The Sunshine Skyway is a 5.5 mi cross-bay bridge that rises 250 ft above the bay at its highest point.
 Remnants of the old Skyway bridge have been converted into a fishing pier extending into Tampa Bay from both sides of the bay.

 Manatee County Area Transit (MCAT) buses serve Bradenton along with the cities/communities of Palmetto, Ellenton, Anna Maria, Holmes Beach, Bradenton Beach, Longboat Key, Tallevast and Samoset, with transfers to Sarasota and St. Petersburg.
 Free trolleys run north–south on Anna Maria Island, as well as to/from various points on the mainland.
 Amtrak charter buses run through downtown Bradenton outside the courthouse to Tampa Union Station and Venice.

 Government

 The city is governed by a city council with five members.
 Each of the members are residents of one of the five wards.
 The city council selects the city's vice mayor.
-The mayor is elected at-large for a four-year term, as are the five council members.
+The mayor and the five city council members are elected at-large for a four-year term.
+In Bradenton, the mayor functions as the head of the council and presides at meetings making a tie-breaking vote.
+The city council has the ability to elect a vice mayor.
+A vice mayor has the ability to take over when the mayor either resigns, dies or takes a leave of absence.